Gianluca Catalano: Club career

 In 2022, he played for Vaughan Azzurri in League1 Ontario.
-Leading the team to a second consecutive undefeated League1 Premier Division regular season Championship as well as winning the Playoff Championship final which also qualified the team to the 2023 Canadian Championship.
-He was named to the Gatorade team of the month for August, 2022.
-He went on trial with Canadian Premier League club York United FC, ahead of the 2022 season.
+With the Azzurri, he helped them win League1 Premier Division regular season Championship as well as winning the final which also qualified the team to the 2023 Canadian Championship.
+He also went on trial with Canadian Premier League club York United FC, ahead of the 2022 season.
 He served as an emergency substitute goalkeeper for York United during the season, and made a start for the club on July 1 against FC Edmonton.

+In June 2023, he signed a short-term contract with Toronto FC II in MLS Next Pro, with the team retaining options to extend the contract for the remainder of the 2023 season, as well as the 2024 season.

 International career

 In October 2014, he made his debut in the Canadian youth program at an identification camp for the Canada U15 team.
 In 2015, he was named to the Canadian U-15 team, for a CONCACAF tournament in Mexico City.
 Later that same year, he was named to a U-18 development camp.
 In 2017, he was named to the Canadian U17 team for the 2017 CONCACAF U-17 Championship.